Foundation / Corporation

 National Science Teachers Association (NSTA)

-Award of $10,000 to a USA, territories, or Canada K-12 teacher for outstanding contributions to science education in the classroom.
-The winner will be selected based on a demonstrated positive impact on their students, community, and school.
-While special projects may be cited in the nomination or application, they should not be the main focus.
+Award of $10,000 to a USA, territories, or Canada K-12 science teacher for positively impacting his or her school, community, and students through outstanding classroom education.
+Special projects may be referred to in the nomination or application, but should not be the primary focus.

 Nominees must be K-12 classroom teachers whose responsibilities include teaching science.

 Nominees must have a minimum of eight (8) years of experience (not including the current school year) as a teacher of science, and must teach in a private or public school in the United States, U.S. Territories, Department of Defense schools, or in Canada.

 The October 12 web seminar will feature presenter Gary Koppelman, chairperson of the Shell Science Teaching Award Judging Panel.
 Mr. Koppelman will discuss the application process for 2017–2018, share insight into completing your application, and provide tips for strengthening your submission.

 October 12 Webinar Details: